7185/lemuria/README.md

 from bot import Bot
 ```

+> [!TIP]
-An example bot `bonobot.ts`/`bonobot.py` is available in this repository.
+> An example bot `bonobot.ts`/`bonobot.py` is available in this repository.

-## Try it out!
+## Usage

 Once `npm run start` (or `app.py`) and `http-server` (or `serve_path.py`) are running: open your favorite web browser and go to `http://localhost:8080`,
-you should be prompted with a login screen, put whatever nickname you want, the password you provide doesn't matter as
+you should be prompted with a login screen.
+Put whatever nickname you want, the password you provide doesn't matter as
 there's no proper authentication for the moment.

+## Disclaimer

+The main aim of this project is to access worlds of Active Worlds in a web browser, using dump files and paths to resource objects.
+Compatibility is essentially based on browser version 3.6. \
+This project does not use any code from AW or its SDK. \
+**This project is NOT associated with Active Worlds or ActiveWorlds, Inc.**

+> [!CAUTION]
+> We cannot be held responsible for any loss of data that may occur while using Lemuria.
+This includes world data, user data and any other information managed by the application.
+We strongly recommend that you make regular backups of your files and database.